giobyte8/central/docs/docs.md

 # at indicated key
 list_key: ct_tg_notifications

+# This is a jinja template, action will execute following steps:
+# 1. Render template passing the payload received from observer
+#    as params to templating engine
-# Whatever you enter here will be pushed to redis list.
+# 2. Push the rendered text into redis list.
+#
-# Below example uses a JSON object as expected by 'central' integrated
+# Below example uses a JSON object as expected by the integrated
 # notifications service
 message: |
     {